Find Affordable College Courses

 Check out the online political science programs at these schools if you want to attend one of the most popular in the Plains States Region .

 Our 2023 rankings named University of Missouri - St Louis the most popular online school in the Plains States Region for political science and government students.
-Located in the suburb of Saint Louis, UMSL is a public school with a fairly large student population.
+Located in the large suburb of Saint Louis, UMSL is a public school with a large student population.

 Political Science majors at UMSL take out an average of $26,494 in student loans while working on their egree.